Spec language reference

 Known attribute names are typed; you get autocomplete on testTag, text, content-desc, the boolean states (clickable, enabled, focused, checked, selected), and the cross-platform aliases (identifier, accessibilityIdentifier, accessibilityText, accessibilityLabel, label, resource-id, class, elementType, package, placeholderValue, hintText).
 Boolean state attributes accept a native true / false.
 Other attribute keys still type-check as a string-valued fallback so raw driver attributes remain reachable.

-Chains of string selectors separated by > scope each segment to the subtree of the previous match.
-Path queries are only supported on the tree root (ax.find, ax.findAll), not on element-scoped .find/.findAll.
+An array of object selectors matches a path: each segment is matched within the subtree of the previous match.
+Arrays work on the tree root and on element-scoped .find/.findAll.

 s.ax.find("id:HomeScreen > descPrefix:account_card:")